kosli-dev/cli/docs.kosli.com/content/faq/_index.md

 $ kosli environment ls --config-file kosli-conf
 ```

-`--config-file` deafults to `kosli`, so if you name your file `kosli.<yaml|toml|json>` and the file is in the same location as where you run Kosli commands from, you can skip the `--config-file` altogether.
+`--config-file` defaults to `kosli`, so if you name your file `kosli.<yaml|toml|json>` and the file is in the same location as where you run Kosli commands from, you can skip the `--config-file` altogether.